-Net cash used in financing activities was \$590,000 for the three months ended July 31, 2023 compared to cash provided by financing activities of \$0 for the three months ended July 31, 2022.
-Cash was utilized for the Company's stock repurchase program which was slightly offset by an increase in stock option exercise activity.
+Net cash used in financing activities was \$37,000 for the three months ended July 31, 2024 and \$590,000 for the three months ended July 31, 2023.
+The cash used in the current year was for financing lease payments.
+The cash used in the prior year period was for the Company's stock repurchase program offset slightly by cash received from stock option exercises.